Normalized mutual information is a biased measure for classification and community detection: Results

 Finally, comparing the middle and right-hand columns of Fig.~\ref{fig:RGB-Comparison}, we see that the results for the adjusted and reduced mutual information measures are quite similar in these tests, although there are some differences.
 In particular, the adjusted measure appears to find more significant structure for higher mixing than the reduced measure.
-This occurs because, as discussed in Section~\ref{sec:mutual-information-variants} and Ref.~\cite{NCY20}, the adjusted measure encodes the contingency table in a way that is optimized for more uniform tables than the reduced measure, and thus penalizes uniform tables less severely, leading to overestimates of the mutual information in the regime where detection fails.
+This occurs because, as discussed in Section~\ref{sec:mutual-information} and Ref.~\cite{NCY20}, the adjusted measure encodes the contingency table in a way that is optimized for more uniform tables than the reduced measure, and thus penalizes uniform tables less severely, leading to overestimates of the mutual information in the regime where detection fails---in this regime the candidate and ground-truth labelings are uncorrelated which results in a uniform contingency table.
 This provides further evidence in favor of using a reduced mutual information measure.